DarkhanAmanzhol/playlist-filter/README.md

    If the error still appears, it is better to create a new user. <a href="https://phoenixnap.com/kb/postgres-create-user">Check this link</a>.

-If all went well, the project should be available in the port <a href="http://localhost:5000/">5000</a>.
+If all went well, the project should be available in the <a href="http://localhost:5000/">port 5000</a>.

 ##### Docker files: This images work with AWS Cloud PostgreSq, so need internet.

+Use docker pull command to download.
+(Docker should be downloaded in your machine.)
+All you have to do is download 1 of them (Docker Pull Command).

 - <a href="https://hub.docker.com/r/mentallin/playlist-filter">docker image with server and client itself and build (520MB)</a>
 - <a href="https://hub.docker.com/r/mentallin/playlist-filter-lightweight">docker image with server and build (122MB)</a>

+To run the downloaded docker image, use one of these commands:
+`docker run -it -p 5000:5000 mentallin/playlist-filter`
+or
+`docker run -it -p 5000:5000 mentallin/playlist-filter-lightweight`

+In this stage, you do not need any db, because it is available via aws cloud from anywhere.
+Check the <a href="http://localhost:5000/">port 5000</a>.